A person with axial spondyloarthritis looks through binoculars with flames in the reflection of the lenses.

-5 Signs A Flare Is Coming
+5 Signs An Ankylosing Spondylitis Flare Is Coming

-A note: Sometimes flare-ups are made complicated by the fact that anytime there is something wrong with me, I end up playing the game of is this AS or is this something else?
+A note: Sometimes flare-ups are made complicated by the fact that anytime there is something wrong with me, I end up playing the game of "is this AS or is this something else?"
 Fun times.

 Extreme fatigue

 You know those mornings when you wake up and think, "Please God, let me sleep five more hours?"
 Yeah.
-Or, you know when you’re walking around as though you have a weighted blanket over your shoulders as if you're wading through molasses?
-That’s the sort of fatigue I’m talking about.
-It’s the kind of fatigue that tells you you won’t be able to do any of your chores or errands, so just give up!
+Or, you know when you’re walking around as though you have a weighted blanket over your shoulders or as if you're wading through molasses?

 Crankiness

-When a flare-up is coming, I always get extra cranky, as though anything could push me over the edge.
+When an ankylosing spondylitis flare-up is coming, I always get extra cranky.
+Almost anything could push me over the edge.
 I tend to lose patience quickly, and I have to keep myself in check so that I don’t snap at people.
-This is probably some combination of being epically tired and annoyed from pain, but it’s also my way of setting boundaries so that I can conserve energy.
-It’s definitely not a great thing.

 Overstimulation (or sensory overload)

-Another theory is that our bodies have a hard time processing information, perhaps due to serotonin dysfunction.
-This might all feel like you’re about to have a panic attack, or like you can’t focus on anything at all.
 Whenever I get like this, it’s usually because a flare-up is on the horizon or I’m in the middle of one.
 My personal (not a doctor!) theory is that my body has a hard time dealing with stimuli while it’s also busy fighting off inflammation.

 Random intense localized pain